RafayMahmood1/Resume/README.md

 # Resume
-I made a resume with HTML5 and CSS
+I made a resume with Bootstrap, HTML, CSS and JS